AkaKuro4Ever/hikari-project/NOTES.md

 Ask about the necessity of the Author/Genre relationship in general and expansion The more than one author

+Things to Do:

+Get Login and Signup functional
+Get authorizations on what pages can be seen when logged in and when not Validations and forms on creating a new book

+*** Need to ask about users/new route and why it exists.
+How to deal with obvious route urls if you don't want them to exist? (ex. books/new)***

 OVERVIEW
 In this lesson you're going to build a complete Ruby on Rails application that manages related data through complex forms and RESTful routes.
 The goal of the application is to build a Content Management System, whether the content being managed is Blog Posts, Recipes, a Library of Resources, or any domain model that lends itself to these requirements (the majority of ideas you could come up with would probably meet the requirements).